KBOct/KBOct.github.io/_posts/2019-01-21-black-scholes-pricing-with-greeks-in-python-3.md

 {% highlight python linenos %}
 """
 # The Black Scholes Formula for a European Put
-# CallPutFlag - This is set to 'c' for call option, anything else for put
+# CallorPut - This is set to 'c' for call option, anything else for put
 # S - Stock price
 # K - Strike price
 # T - Time to maturity